-In team sports, “identity” is an important and influential factor to anybody, and everybody associated with the team.
-Everything from youth sports all the way up to professional teams have athletes, coaches, parents and fans all who proudly associate themselves with the team for a variety of reasons and motivations.
-Team Identity is an important part of team sports, from sharing victories, defeats, team cheers, colors, mascots, inside jokes and culture all come together to represent who and what the “team” is.
+In team sports, 'identity' is an important and influential factor to anybody, and everybody associated with the team.
+Everything from youth sports all the way up to professional teams and even non-sports teams all have people, athletes, coaches, parents and fans all who proudly associate themselves with the team for a variety of reasons and motivations.
+Team Identity is an important part of team sports, from sharing victories, defeats, team cheers, colors, mascots, inside jokes, rituals, traditions, and culture all come together to represent who and what the 'team' is.

-Rather than being the sum of its parts, every athlete, coach, parent and fan associated with the team help make the team greater than the sum of its parts and contribute to its identity.
+Rather than being the sum of its parts, every athlete, coach, parent, fan and individual associated with the team help make the team greater than the sum of its parts and add to its identity.
 Rather than cogs in a machine, each individual is a bird in the flock.
 The identity of the team is shaped and influenced by every single element associated with it.
-A “team” for all intents and purposes, is a complex adaptive system.
+A 'team' for all intents and purposes, is a complex adaptive system.

 In 2020, gay men and women are living in one of the most progressive periods in modern gay history.
 With same sex marriage legalized in many western countries and general attitudes towards gay and lesbian people becoming more accepting, why do we still face the struggle of having so few, if any openly gay male athletes in professional team sports?